A differential-geometric analysis of the Bergman representative map: Geodesics of the Bochner connection

 The following theorem shows the relation between the intrinsic distance $\text{d}^p$ and the analytic variety $Z_0^p$.

-\begin{thm} If $q\in Z_0^p$, then there are no geodesics connecting to $q$ with the intrinsic distance finite. \end{thm}
+\begin{thm} If $q\in Z_0^p$, then there are no geodesics toward $q$ such that the intrinsic distance is finite. \end{thm}

-\begin{proof} Suppose that there exists a geodesic connecting $q$ with the intrinsic distance finite.
+\begin{proof} Suppose that there exists a geodesic toward $q$ such that the intrinsic distance is finite.
 Then the Bochner normal coordinate system is well-defined at $q$.
-Note that $\frac{\partial}{\partial\ov{w_k}}K(q,\ov{w})/K(q,\ov{w})$ is an anti-holomorphic function in $w$ for each $k$.
-Fix an index $k$ and then in the $w_k$-section, this is an one-variable function.
-Since $K(q,\ov{p})=0$, it has a simple pole at $p$ so that the value must diverge.
-This implies that $\delta^p$ diverges, which contradicts the finiteness of the intrinsic distance. \end{proof}
+Note that $\frac{\partial}{\partial\overline{w_k}}K(q,\overline{w})/K(q,\overline{w})$ is an anti-holomorphic function in $w$ for each $k$.
+Fix an index $k$ and then in the $w_k$-section, this is a function of one variable.
+Since $K(q,\overline{p})=0$, it has a simple pole at $p$ so that the value is infinite.
+This implies that $\delta^p$ is infinite, which contradicts the finiteness of the intrinsic distance. \end{proof}